Westminster Bridge Road

 Westminster Bridge Road is a road in London, England.
 It is on an east–west axis, and passes through the northern extremities of the boroughs of Lambeth and Southwark.

 Between 1740 and 1746, the Commissioners of Westminster Bridge bought land from the Archbishop of Canterbury and ground in Lambeth Marsh from the Lord Mayor and Commonalty of the City of London for the approach to the bridge on the southern side (which at that time was in Surrey).
 This was the start of Westminster Bridge Road.

 The route

-From the western end, the road starts as the A302 on the east side of the County Hall roundabout, where Westminster Bridge, York Road and the A3036 Lambeth Palace Road intersect.
+From its western end, the road begins as the A302 on the east side of the County Hall roundabout, where Westminster Bridge, York Road and the A3036 Lambeth Palace Road meet.